ModInFrance/PCE-Ribbon-Cable-Replacement/README.md

 <img src="/images/1%20(13).jpg" width="500">

 - And Finally solder the bottom side of the PCB
-- Add the provided piece of foam to avoind contact between the PCBs
+- Add the provided piece of foam to avoid contact with the extension port
 - Connect the flat cable
 - It should now look like this:
 <img src="/images/1%20(15).jpg" width="500">